-In order to be eligible for services, an individual must have a developmental disability which occurs prior to age 18.
+In order to be eligible for services, an individual must have a developmental disability that occurs prior to age 18.

-As part of the application process, APD will request proof of a developmental disability diagnoses.
+As part of the application process, APD will request proof of a developmental disability diagnosis.
 If you have the proof of eligibility that you can provide with your application, it will streamline the eligibility review process.
 Otherwise, APD will assist you in obtaining the information.
-Documentation of a developmental disability may include, but is not limited to school records, testing, or medical records.
+Documentation of a developmental disability may include but is not limited to school records, testing, or medical records.

 After applying, and if you have been found eligible to receive services, you will be placed on a waiting list based on your priority category (refer to the Waitlist Priority Categories located on our website at: http://apd.myflorida.com/customers/waitlist/).